hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 Now you can test all your work again by running the [test](./testTutorial.sh) script

 **Note**: In cc-tools-demo, most of these transactions set permissions to filter which orgs are allowed to invoke it or not.
 The current organization used in this script is "Org1MSP".
-Also, beware that org names are case semsitive
+Also, beware that org names are case sensitive

 ## Next Step